bharthos/AirScanAI/README.md

 ## 🚀 How to Run the Project

-### 1️⃣ Data Cleaning: `AIT614_Sec005_Team8_Databricks1`
+### 1️⃣ Data Cleaning (Databricks)

+**File**: `01_DataCleaning_Databricks.ipynb`

-- Launch a cluster on **Databricks**.
+- Create a Databricks cluster
-- Upload the notebook and `city_day.csv` to DBFS.
+- Upload `city_day.csv` to DBFS
-- Replace the dataframe `df1` with your loaded data.
-- Run the notebook to generate a **cleaned dataset**.

-### 2️⃣ Data Filling: `AIT614_Sec005_Team8_JupyterNotebook`

-- Use **Jupyter Notebook** or another IDE.
-- Load the notebook and `data_cleaned.csv`.
-- Replace file paths appropriately.
-- Execute all cells to create the **filled dataset**.

-### 3️⃣ Exploratory Data Analysis: `AIT614_Sec005_Team8_EDA`

-- Use a local Python IDE (Jupyter preferred).
-- Load the notebook and `Filled_data.csv`.
-- Replace file paths.
-- Run cells to generate **visualizations** and insights.

-### 4️⃣ Machine Learning Models: `AIT614_Sec005_Team8_MLModels`

-- Run in **Databricks** with a cluster.
-- Upload notebook and `Filled_data.csv` to DBFS.
-- Replace dataframe `df1` and run the notebook.
+- Load and run the notebook
-- View **model results** and performance metrics.
+- Output: `data_cleaned.csv`

 ---

+### 2️⃣ Data Filling (Local Notebook)

+**File**: `02_DataFilling_LocalNotebook.ipynb`

+- Use Jupyter Notebook or other IDEs (e.g., VS Code)
+- Load the notebook and `data_cleaned.csv`
+- Replace the file path in the code
+- Output: `Filled_data.csv`

+---

+### 3️⃣ Exploratory Data Analysis (EDA)

+**File**: `03_EDA_AirQualityAnalysis.ipynb`

+- Run in Jupyter or any Python IDE
+- Use `Filled_data.csv` as input
+- Outputs: Visualizations and insights on air pollution distribution

+---

+### 4️⃣ Machine Learning Modeling

+**File**: `04_MLModeling_AQI_Prediction.ipynb`

+- Use Databricks for running the notebook
+- Upload `Filled_data.csv` to DBFS
+- Run the notebook to train and evaluate ML models
+- Output: Model performance metrics and predictions

+---

 ## 🌐 HTML Outputs

-All Jupyter and Databricks notebooks have corresponding `.html` exports in the `HTML/` folder for easy preview of outputs without running the code.
+Each notebook has a corresponding `.html` version available in the `HTML/` folder for quick viewing of outputs and results.

 ---

 ## 🧠 Authors & Credits

-Project by **AIT614 - Sec005 - Team 8**
+Created by **AIT614 - Sec005 - Team 8**
-Data sourced from Indian air quality datasets
-Visualization and modeling done using Pandas, Seaborn, Sklearn, and Spark.
+This project uses open air quality datasets and applies various data science techniques for environmental analysis and modeling.

 ---

 ## 📌 Future Enhancements

-- 📍 Geospatial AQI visualization (heatmaps)
+- 🌍 Geospatial AQI heatmaps
-- 📈 Time-series forecasting for air quality trends
+- ⏳ Time-series forecasting of pollutant levels
-- 🤖 Deployment of prediction models via a web app
+- 🌐 Deployment of ML model via Flask or Streamlit

 ---

 ## ⭐️ Show Your Support

-If you find this repo helpful:
+If this project adds value:

-- ⭐ Star this repository
+- ⭐ Star the repo
 - 🍴 Fork it
-- 🛠️ Use it for your own AQI projects
+- 🛠️ Contribute improvements
-- 📬 Share feedback or improvements
+- 🗣️ Share your thoughts

 ---

-> _“Breathe easy, code cleaner, and let the data tell the story.”_
+> _“Breathe cleaner.
+Code smarter.
+Let the air tell its story.”_